giellalt/lang-smj/phonology-fst-src.md

 # Lule Sámi morphophonological rule set

+This file documents the [phonology.twolc file](http://github.com/giellalt/lang-hun/blob/main/src/fst/phonology.twolc)

+The file contains the rule set for the non-segmental Lule Sámi morphphonological rules

 ## Background

-The file itself is located in `lang-smj/src/fst/phonology.twolc`.
 The file is modeled upon the corresponding file for North Sámi, but has been revised and differs from it on several issues.
 The grammatical sources are Spiik 1989: Lulesamisk grammatik and Nystø and Johnsen 2001: Sámásta 2.